GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/RCC/RCC.md

 ### Clock-gate and reset ownership boundary

-`RCC_SetAHBClockState()`/`RCC_SetAPB2ClockState()`/`RCC_SetAPB1ClockState()`
+`RCC_SetPeripheralClockState()` and its
+`RCC_GetPeripheralClockState()` conjugate are the *only* public operations through which a peripheral clock gate may be enabled, disabled, or observed.
+The caller supplies `RCC_AHB_BUS`, `RCC_APB1_BUS`, or `RCC_APB2_BUS` so the
+Driver can route one stable intent to the matching register-specific LL path.
-and their Get conjugates are the *only* place a peripheral's clock gate may be enabled, disabled, or observed.
-Per the repository's clock-gate-ownership rule, other peripheral Drivers (Timer, GPIO, and so on) call these RCC functions — or query them to validate a precondition — but never expose a duplicate peripheral-prefixed clock API, and never mutate a gate from inside their own `Config()`/`DeConfig()`/operation-state APIs. `RCC_APB2_ResetPulse()` and `RCC_APB1_ResetPulse()` are the corresponding reset-pulse services that a peripheral's `DeConfig()` may call when hardware-defined reset is the documented restoration mechanism, while leaving that peripheral's clock gate and NVIC delivery state untouched — the same lifecycle boundary the Timer stack documents for its own `DeConfig()`.
+Other peripheral Drivers (Timer, GPIO, and so on) call these RCC functions — or query them to validate a precondition — but never expose a duplicate peripheral-prefixed clock API, and never mutate a gate from inside their own `Config()`/`DeConfig()`/operation-state APIs.

+`RCC_PulsePeripheralReset()` is the corresponding action service that a peripheral's `DeConfig()` may call when hardware-defined reset is the documented restoration mechanism.
+It accepts APB1 or APB2, rejects AHB because STM32F1 RCC exposes no matching AHB peripheral-reset register, and leaves the peripheral's clock gate and NVIC delivery state untouched — the same lifecycle boundary the Timer stack documents for its own `DeConfig()`.

 The gate and reset functions are implemented in `rcc.c`, not inline in `rcc.h`.
 This costs one ordinary Driver call at the application boundary but